kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

         numberOfPeriod: number // The number of periods
         totalDuration: number // The total duration of the fee scheduler }
-    baseFeeBps: number // The base fee in bps
     dynamicFeeEnabled: boolean // Whether dynamic fee is enabled (true: enabled, false: disabled)
     activationType: number // 0: Slot, 1: Timestamp
     collectFeeMode: number // 0: Only Quote, 1: Both